loevans/Elk-Stack-Project/README.md

 Only the Jump Box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Add whitelisted IP addresses: 52.186.16.122

-Machines within the network can only be accessed by SSH by the Jump Box.
+Machines within the network can only be accessed by the Jump Box (SSH).
 - Which machine did you allow to access your ELK VM?
 Jump Box Provisioner
 - What was its IP address?
 10.0.0.7